-When you read the reviews for this cold press juicer, one thing that you will see is that this is often the first juicer for many people.
-Because it is affordable, it is a less threatening way to begin juicing yet it has all of the features that you would normally find in much higher priced juicers.
+When you read the reviews for this cold press juicer, you will see that it is often the first juicer for many people.
+Because it is not as pricey as the high-end juicers, it is a less threatening way to begin juicing yet it has all of the features that you need in a reliable juicer.
 A lot of people have said that it is quite effective with hard foods such as carrots and apples and that the recipe book that comes along with this is a good benefit, too.

 As you can see, there are excellent options available when it comes to low speed, masticating juicers.
 It is not necessary to go “top-of-the-line” in order to get something that works for you.

-For example, if you are new to juicing, then choosing a more affordable one, such as the Hamilton Beach Juicer, might make you feel a little better about experimenting with juicing to see if it is right for you.
+For example, if you are a juicing beginner, then choosing a more affordable one, such as the Aicook Slow Juicer or the Hamilton Beach Juicer, might make you feel a little better about experimenting with juicing to see if it is right for you.